 On 12 November 2013, the philanthropists Boris and Ināra Teterev and Latvian Academy of Sciences’ President Ojārs Spārītis reached an agreement on the provision of support to the Latvian Academy of Sciences (LAS) to recognise outstanding in science that benefit Latvian society and the nation as a whole.

-Under the auspices of this programme, the Foundation provides support for the Latvian Academy of Sciences Grand Medal, which is the highest award awarded to Latvian and overseas scientists for outstanding creative achievements.
+The Foundation provided support for the Latvian Academy of Sciences Grand Medal, which is the highest award awarded to Latvian and overseas scientists for outstanding creative achievements.
 Candidates can be nominated to receive the award by the LAS full members, honourable and overseas members, as well as LAS departments.
 The decision to confer the award is made by the LAS Senate.
 The LAS Grand Medal has been awarded since 1993.